curv3d/curv/docs/language/Debug_Actions.rst

   and they will be executed in sequence.

   The ``phrase`` argument can be an expression or statement.
-  (A statement is an element specifier in a list constructor, a field specifier in a record constructor, or an action.)
+  (A statement is an element generator in a list constructor, a field generator in a record constructor, or an action.)
   A ``do`` phrase can be used in any context where its ``phrase`` argument would also be legal.